-- (c) 156 or 152 hours within a work cycle not exceeding 28 consecutive days; or - (d) a combination of any of the above in any one establishment. - 6.1.2 (a) The 39 and 38 hour weeks shall be implemented on one of the following bases: - (i) by employees working less than 8 ordinary hours each day; or - (ii) by employees working 8 ordinary hours on one or more days each work cycle and by fixing one or more work days on which all employees will be off during a particular work cycle; or - (iii) by rostering employees off on various days of the week during a particular work cycle, so that each employee has one work day off during that cycle. - (b) The method of rostering the 39 or 38 hour week shall be agreed between the employer and the employees concerned subject to the particular needs of the establishment. - (c) Ordinary hours are to be worked within a minimum of 4 hours and a maximum of 10 hours per day and shall be exclusive of meal breaks subject to clause 6.3. - (d) An employee shall not be rostered for work on more than 4 consecutive days of 10 hours without a break of at least 48 hours. - (e) No employee shall be rostered to work for more than 10 successive days without a day off. - 6.1.3 Banking of rostered days off Where an employee's hours are worked in accordance with clause 6.1.2(a)(iii), any banked rostered days off shall be taken within 12 calendar months from the date on which the first rostered day off was accrued. - 6.1.4 No employee under the age of 18 years shall work, or be permitted to work, later than 8.00 p.m. without the consent of the employee's parents or legal guardians.
+- 6.1.1 The ordinary hours of work excluding meal breaks shall be an average of 38 hours per week to be worked as follows: - (a) 38 hours within a work cycle not exceeding 7 consecutive days; or - (b) 76 hours within a work cycle not exceeding 14 consecutive days; or - (c) 152 hours within a work cycle not exceeding 28 consecutive days; or - (d) a combination of any of the above in any one establishment. - 6.1.2 (a) The 38 hour weeks shall be implemented on one of the following bases: - (i) by employees working less than 8 ordinary hours each day; or - (ii) by employees working 8 ordinary hours on one or more days each work cycle and by fixing one or more work days on which all employees will be off during a particular work cycle; or - (iii) by rostering employees off on various days of the week during a particular work cycle, so that each employee has one work day off during that cycle. - (b) The method of rostering the 38 hour week shall be agreed between the employer and the employees concerned subject to the particular needs of the establishment. - (c) Ordinary hours are to be worked within a minimum of 4 hours and a maximum of 10 hours per day and shall be exclusive of meal breaks subject to clause 6.3. - (d) An employee shall not be rostered for work on more than four consecutive days of 10 hours without a break of at least 48 hours. - (e) No employee shall be rostered to work for more than 10 successive days without a day off. - 6.1.3 Banking of rostered days off Where an employee's hours are worked in accordance with clause 6.1.2(a)(iii), any banked rostered days off shall be taken within 12 calendar months from the date on which the first rostered day off was accrued. - 6.1.4 No employee under the age of 18 years shall work, or be permitted to work, later than 8.00 p.m. without the consent of the employee's parents or legal guardians.